stephluma/LEAF/projects/technical_design.md

 ### Key Functions

 - `buildPaginationModel(total, page, pageSize)` — returns `{ total, page, pageSize, totalPages, start, end }`.
-- `ensurePaginationState(key, signature, total)` — loads persisted state from `localStorage`, resets to page 1 when the data signature changes (e.g. filter changes), and returns the current pagination model.
+- `ensurePaginationState(key, signature, total)` — loads persisted state from `localStorage`, resets to page 1 when the data signature changes, and returns the current pagination model.
 - `renderPaginationControls(key, model)` — renders "Showing X–Y of Z" range label, page navigation buttons (Prev/Next), and a rows-per-page `<select>`.
 Injects the result into the container defined in `PAGINATION_CONFIG`.
 - `savePaginationState(key, pag)` — persists page and pageSize to `localStorage` keyed by `storageKey`.
 - `handlePaginationChange(key)` — re-renders the active view slice after a page or page-size change.